marcgarreau/react-zest/README.md

 To contribute:

-1. React out/file an issue if unsure changes are desired.
+1. Reach out/file an issue if unsure changes are desired.
 1. Fork it.
 1. Create your feature branch (`git checkout -b my-new-feature`).
 1. Add your changes to the `lib` or `css` directories, along with associated tests.